Yuiko-tsr/unit-1/Project/project1.md

 ## Proposed Solution

 Design statement:
-I will to design and make a ———— for a client who is ———.
+I will to design and make a electronic ledger for a client who is ———.
 The ——– will about ———— and is constructed using the software ———.
 It will take  ———- to make and will be evaluated according to the criteria ———.

 Binance Coin (BNB) is a cryptocurrency issued by the Binance exchange and trades with the BNB symbol.
 Binance Exchange is the largest cryptocurrency exchange in the world, with a volume of $8.3 billion as of June 2023.